joekreu/basic_pcp/README.md

 ```

  > _Note 1:_
- > With a 'real' tokenizer (usually based on regular expressions) the
+ > With a 'real' tokenizer (usually based on _regular expressions_) the
  > requirement for space-separation of tokens can be greatly relaxed. \
- > _Note 2:_ The `$BEGIN` token is only referenced by the iterative parsers.
+ > _Note 2:_ Only the iterative parsers (see 3.1) reference the `$BEGIN` token.

-There are five tokenizers in this repository: `tokenizer_a`, `tokenizer_b`,
+There are five tokenizers in this repository: \
+`tokenizer_a`, `tokenizer_b`,
 `tokenizer_c`, `tokenizer_d`, `tokenizer_e`.
 The standard is `tokenizer_a`,
 the others are included mainly because of special requirements of some
 parsers.

-In summary, tokenization in this repo splits the code at spaces, inserts
-the fake tokens `$PRE`, `$POST`, `$BEGIN` and `$END`, inserts missing binding
-powers, and provides an interface for the actual parsing.
+The tokenizers provide interfaces for the actual parsing.

 ## 3. Overview on the parsers.
 Notes on use

 ### 3.1 The individual parsers

-There are ten parsers.
-Nine of them, which shall be called
+There are ten parsers, in separate modules.
+Nine of them, which shall be
-_standard basic parsers_ here, share the same high-level interface:
+called _basic parsers_ here, share the same high-level interface:

 1. `pcp_ir_0` is based on iteration (loops) _and_ recursion.